JeppeSRC/FuckMake/README.md

 -   `ROOT`

 `ROOT`: ROOT specifies the root directory.
-For example if FuckMake is executed in dev/folder/ but your sources are in dev/, you can set dev/ as your root folder.
+For example if FuckMake is executed in dev/folder/ but your sources are in dev/, you can set ROOT to ../ which will make the root directory dev/.
 This is useful because FuckMake really doesn't like /../ in it's paths GGWP.
 It may be set to whatever you want early in the script, if not it will contain the normal root directory ie dev/folder/.

 ### Actions